real-xforgelabs/proj-rufus-bootable-usb/README.md

 # X-Forge Labs — Create Bootable USB Drives in Windows with Rufus

-# Create Bootable USB Drives in Windows with Rufus

 **Purpose**
 Create bootable USB drives on Windows using Rufus — safely, quickly, and with reliable results.
 Works for any ISO; experts can adjust as needed.